 We returned to this video today for a couple reasons.

 First, because it’s an interesting topic and a well-done video that’s worth five minutes of your time.
 You’ll learn a little about wine, a little about science and surface tension, and you’ll get some clever ideas for creating videos for learning.
 For example, I liked the example with water, pepper, and laundry detergent, and I also liked the analogy about the escalator with a brick wall at the top, both of which effectively made abstract scientific concepts concrete.
 (Related tip: check out our 25 graphic design tips for training visuals and search for “concrete” for more on this topic).

 And second, as video, video-editing skills, high-speed Internet connections, and mobile phone use all become increasingly common, it’s easy to imagine an employee at a company (or the trainer) uploading a video like this into the on-demand portion of their LMS to help explains concepts and processes at work (well, maybe not about wine, although that could be true at a winery).
 Although you’d rightly expect a lot of the employee-uploaded, on-demand videos in an LMS to focus on how to perform specific job tasks, you can also imagine that videos like this one could be useful for explaining things like manufacturing processes.
 (Another related tip: Check out our article on the 70/20/10 training model to see the importance of facilitating the sharing of knowledge amongst employees in this manner.)

 Our only disappointment about this video is that it’s about wine “crying” and it ends with a song that’s not “When Doves Cry” by Prince.
-But that’s a small quibble and an unfair criticism given the timing.
 And since we’re talking about Prince, isn’t that opening guitar riff in the first few seconds of “When Doves Cry” amazing?